marcharaoui/RAG-from-scratch/README.md

 ## Course Delivery Plan

 - Blogs: Theoretical insights, walkthroughs, and narratives.
 Published on Medium.
-- Code Repositories: Functional, modular, and well-documented code on GitHub.
-Each chapter gets its repository or subfolder.
-- Notebooks: Interactive exercises for hands-on learning, published alongside the GitHub codebase.
+- Code Repositories: Modular, well-documented, and interactive codes for hands-on learning, published for exploring and deployment.
-- Social Media Outreach: Share summaries, insights, and progress updates on LinkedIn, X.
+- Social Media Outreach: Share summaries, insights, and progress updates on LinkedIn and X.

 Enjoy the read 🤗